dwmetz/Toolbox/README.md

 Miscellaneous PowerShell and Python scripts related to YARA and Malware Analysis.
 </h4>

-<h5>Note: All of these tools or improved equivalents are available in
+<h5>Note: MANY of these tools or improved equivalents are available in

  [MalChela, the Rust based YARA & Malware Analysis Toolkit](https://github.com/dwmetz/MalChela)

+ ** Not in MalChela
 </h5>
 <p>
 <div align="left">